mvp79-dev/examripper_chrome_extension/API.md

 This endpoint is designed to process images submitted by users, apply transformations, and interact with external services for image analysis and response generation.

+Generally needed for:

+- questions with images
+- questions with math equations

 #### Request

 The request should be a POST request containing a JSON payload with the following fields: